UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 ## Statistics

-# Get account tokens of the collection
+### Get account tokens of the collection
+<details><summary>Get account tokens of the collection description</summary>

 #### Overview
-Returns array of tokens, owned by address
+Returns an array of tokens, owned by address.

 #### Brief example